All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Many patients report that GLP-1 medications reduce what they call "food noise," the constant mental chatter about what to eat, when to eat, and cravings throughout the day.
 This reduction can be tremendously helpful for emotional eating because it creates space between the emotional trigger and the eating response.

 Before medication, the sequence might have been: feel stressed, immediately grab cookies.
-With reduced food noise, the sequence becomes: feel stressed, notice the urge to eat, recognize that you are not actually hungry, choose a different response.
-That pause, even if it is only a few seconds, is where change happens. how GLP-1 medications work
+With reduced food noise, the sequence becomes: feel stressed, notice the urge to eat, recognize that you aren't actually hungry, choose a different response.
+That pause, even if it's only a few seconds, is where change happens. how GLP-1 medications work

 When Emotional Eating Persists Despite Medication

 If emotional eating continues to be a significant pattern despite GLP-1 treatment, it may indicate that deeper psychological work is needed.
-This is not a failure.
-It is information.
+This isn't a failure.
+It's information.
 Consider:

 • Therapy with a provider who specializes in disordered eating patterns